mzsv/42FT_IRC/issues.md

 - store pointers instead of strings > add function to check for null pointers where needed
 - PRIVMSG to several targets
 - use references instead of pointers
+- setup socket at constructor server level
+- map of users in server
+- implement LIST
+- QUIT: get trailing as reason, instead of second arg

 # SOLVED/TAKEAWAYS